rennvalo/houseHunter/README.md

 ---

-## 💡 Tips
+## 💡 Tips & Best Practices

-1. **Session-based storage**: Data is stored in memory and resets when the app restarts.
-This is intentional for privacy and simplicity.

-2. **Garage logic**: Selecting "Two-car garage" automatically checks "Has garage"
+1. **Data Persistence**:
+   - Data is saved in your browser's localStorage automatically
+   - Server memory is synced from localStorage on each page load
+   - Use the same browser to maintain your house list
+   - Export important data by taking screenshots or using browser dev tools

-3. **Score interpretation**:
+2. **Score Interpretation**:
+   - **30+ points**: Excellent house with many desirable features
-   - Positive score (green) = Good house
+   - **20-29 points**: Very good house
-   - Negative score (red) = May need compromises
+   - **10-19 points**: Decent house with some good features
+   - **0-9 points**: Basic house or has some negative factors
+   - **Negative score**: Has significant drawbacks (usually high HOA fees or lack of key features)

+3. **Using the Scoring System Effectively**:
+   - Don't just look at total score - review the breakdown
+   - Some features may be more important to you than the points suggest
+   - Use notes to capture non-quantifiable factors (school district, commute time, neighborhood feel)

+4. **Appliance Tracking**:
+   - Check each appliance that comes with the house
+   - Modern appliances score higher but old appliances still add value
+   - This helps estimate move-in costs if appliances need replacement

+5. **Privacy Levels Explained**:
+   - **Very Private**: Large lot, no visible neighbors, wooded/fenced
+   - **Private**: Some distance from neighbors, decent privacy
+   - **Normal**: Standard suburban spacing
+   - **Not Private**: Very close neighbors, no privacy

-4. **Mobile-friendly**: The interface is responsive and works on phones/tablets
+6. **Mobile Usage**: The interface is fully responsive - great for looking up houses on your phone while house hunting!

+7. **Editing Houses**: Use the Edit feature to update information as you learn more about a property

 ---

 ## 🤝 Contributing

 Feel free to fork, modify, and enhance!
 Some ideas:
-- Add persistent database (PostgreSQL, MongoDB)
+- Add persistent database (PostgreSQL, MongoDB) for true multi-device sync
-- Add user authentication
+- Add user authentication and accounts
-- Export houses to PDF/CSV
+- Export houses to PDF/CSV/Excel
-- Add photos for each house
+- Add photo uploads for each house
-- Custom scoring weights
+- Custom scoring weights (let users configure point values)
+- Map integration to show house locations
+- Comparison view (side-by-side house comparison)
+- Price tracking and mortgage calculator integration

 ---